hannah-robinson/hitchhikers-guide-random-quote-machine/README.md

 This fully-responsive React app shows random quotes from Douglas Adams's "The Hitchhiker's Guide to the Galaxy".

-I built this app as an assessed project for freeCodeCamp's Front End Libraries certification.
+I built this app as an assessed project for freeCodeCamp's Front End Libraries certification in 2021.
+(In 2024 I updated it from JavaScript to TypeScript.)
 I designed the project to meet the requirements of freeCodeCamp's acceptance criteria.
-The user stories can be seen here: [Build a Random Quote Machine](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine)
+The user stories can be seen here: [Build a Random Quote Machine](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine).

 I chose Hitchhiker's Guide quotes because Douglas Adams is one of my favourite authors.
 My inspiration for the design came from Douglas Adams's stories.